Brilliant Phil Mickelson atop leaderboard heading into final round at PGA Championship

 The 2021 PGA Championship golf tournament

-Tony Finau (right) gets a ruling on the 16th hole.
+Tony Finau, right, gets a ruling on the 16th hole.

 The 2021 PGA Championship golf tournament